EXAG 2025

 Format

-Papers should be formatted in CEUR two-column, camera-ready style and should be anonymized for double-blind review.
-There are two-column templates available for various platforms.
+Papers should be formatted in CEUR one-column, camera-ready style and should be anonymized for double-blind review.
+There are one-column templates available for various platforms.
 Overleaf users can use the available template.
 If you prefer to use Microsoft Word, ODT, or an different LaTeX variant, please use these templates from CEUR.

 Length

-Authors are allotted 9 pages of content for full papers and 4 pages of content for short papers, with no limit on the number of pages for references.
+Authors are allotted 10-15 pages of content for full papers and 5-9 pages of content for short papers, including references and appendices.
 Thus, authors are encouraged to submit a paper of length proportional to its contribution.
-The length of typical submissions is expected to be approximately 6-7 pages of primary content (including figures and tables but excluding references), with 1-2 pages of appendix content.
 Note, reviewers may, but are not required to, read the appendices, and therefore the paper’s central thesis should be understandable without them.

-Submissions longer than the alloted page counts will be considered for desk rejection.
+Submissions longer or shorter than the alloted page counts will be considered for desk rejection.
 Papers whose lengths are incommensurate with their contributions will be rejected.

 Evaluation Criteria